top of page

 • clare2635

-• 3 min read
+• 4 min read

 Digital distraction at work is often framed as a personal productivity issue — attention spans, focus, or individual discipline.

-For many professional services businesses, distraction is not caused by people being unfocused.
-It is caused by fragmented tools, unclear digital norms, and everyday technology friction that makes even simple tasks harder than they should be.
+For most professional services businesses, that framing is wrong.
+Distraction is more likely to be a systems problem: fragmented tools, unclear digital norms, and everyday technology friction that makes even simple tasks harder than they should be.

-What Is Digital Distraction at Work?
+What Digital Distraction at Work Actually Looks Like

 Digital distraction in the workplace is not about social media or personal phone use.